JasonLocklin/Dissertation/General/Introduction.md

 domains of processing important for the construction of perceptual representations.
-Chapter 3 develops a procedure for using saccadic adaptation to explore the possibility that modifying eye position sense would lead to more generalized improvements in both action and perception.
-This preliminary work was conducted in healthy controls.
-Chapter 3 also includes data from a single case study of a neglect patient undergoing the saccadic adaptation procedure.
+Chapter 3 develops a procedure for using saccadic adaptation to explore the possibility that modifying eye position sense would lead to more generalized change in perceptual and motor biases important in the study of neglect.
+This preliminary work was conducted in healthy individuals.

-The failures to adapt in this patient points to future directions of research to address both volitional and reactive saccadic eye movements.
+[Conclude, summarize project] The evidence presented in this thesis expands on previous work that has identified deficits in neglect that purportedly go beyond dorsal, spatial attention networks.
+Here, working memory and perception are demonstrated to be impaired in patients with right brain damage and symptoms of neglect, and these deficits do not appear to be strongly linked to spatial attention.
+Specifically, working memory impairments, including memory of visual characteristics like colour or colour-location bindings, are degraded in the patients, and not in ways predictable from their attention deficits.
+Further, prism adaptation, a procedure that appears to have an effect on spatial action systems, did not produce reliable improvement in the large spatial working memory time perception observed in the patients.

-[Conclude, summarize project] The evidence presented in this thesis supports the notion that neglect is not *just* a disorder of attention, but can be characterized by a failure to build accurate perceptual representations of the world.
-Prisms appear to have an effect on the spatial action systems, having such a strong effect in part *because* of the lack of awareness [@Striemer2010tpd]; however, they do not seem to change the deficits of perceptual representation.
-Deficits of perceptual representation, as well as being central to the disorder, also represent a major contributor to the debilitating nature of neglect.
-Concentrating on deficits of perceptual representation has the potential of making substantial steps forward in understanding the disorder and producing more effective rehabilitation efforts.
+Lastly, saccadic adaptation successfully altered eye movement parameters, but was not found to influence perceptual or motoric judgements of centre in the healthy participants.
+The potential future research directions involving saccadic adaptation, and more generally, the observed perceptual and working memory deficits, are discussed, with the focus on better understanding the breadth of underlying cognitive deficits in neglect, and the potential impact on rehabilitation.